juntao/arenztopia/content/news/Issue 41.md

 This interview has been edited for length and clarity.

-## Huge law battle within the ANG
+## New underwater city
 By Sam-Louis Alrocaet

-The AMG (Arenztopian Media Group) has been divided recently over who the group's rightful owner is.
-Founder Thompson McRae has been challenged by board member Lenskial Omin.
-Both have marshalled huge armies of lawyers and each side has presented equally convincing evidence; they are due to go to a grand jury next Wednesday.
-We will publish updates as new facts emerge.
+A new underwater city,  Verre D'eau, is being built this moment.
+The new city will offer 3 different neighborhoods, multiple grocery stores, jobs, as well as food.
+The city will have a population of 25,000.
+The city will be made of a glass like material called GL.
+They will be connected by water passage ways, with a submarine type public transportation.
+The town center, will have a town hall, and a bell.
+It will be located under the pristine blue watters of Arenztopia.
+Contractors have made it so in no way will any wildlife be affected.
+You will be able to acces Arenztopia City, on an hourly submarine.
+Jobs will be well paying as the rest of Arenztopia is, and housing will be average Arenzish housing.
+IN total this prject will cost 5 Million Arenzos.
+There will be 13 main bubbles, 3 hosuing, 2 Science and Aquatic life (from AZ U), 2 Food areas, 2 grocery store areas, a  shop area, which will include all non food related shops, and last the town square.
+The town will be open in on 15th of June.

 ## Akio's Sushi merging with Taiwan Tea
 By Owen Miyazoi

 The famous local sushi shop Akio's Sushi is merging with Taiwan Tea, a traditional boba tea shop.
-The owner of Akio's Sushi, Akio Benjiro, has booked a spot for another location of his shop in the city of Verre D'eau (See cover story), and since the rent is very high in Verre D'eau, Akio has merged his company with Taiwan Tea to earn more money.
+The owner of Akio's Sushi, Akio Benjiro, has booked a spot for another location of his shop in the city of Verre D'eau (See story above), and since the rent is very high in Verre D'eau, Akio has merged his company with Taiwan Tea to earn more money.

 ## Book Recommendation
 By Sam-Louis Alrocaet